You are here

 Understanding The Threat of Equine Infectious Anemia (EIA)

-Equine Infectious Anemia (EIA), also known as Swamp Fever, is an infectious disease of horses, donkeys and mules caused by a virus.
+Equine Infectious Anemia (EIA), also known as Swamp Fever, is an infectious disease of horses, donkeys and mules caused by a RNA virus and spread by blood-sucking insects such as horse flies, deer flies and stable flies.
 Horses infected with the EIA virus carry it for life.
 Most infected horses show no symptoms but they remain infectious, endangering the health of other horses.
 The best protection against EIA is to understand the disease and the control measures that can help keep your horses from contracting it.

 What is Equine Infectious Anemia (EIA)?